kevinolega/callcentertrainingtips/list/hired.md

 In other words, weaklings.

+In other words I have an opportunity to keep winning because I am only competing with the top 10% of the agents.

+And 90% of all the people I've met have given up on improving themselves after they recieved this magical piece of paper called a DIPLOMA.

 I put this guide so you can teach yourself to stop being a weakling.

 I want to change your destiny from the kind of LOSER who always asks for help...